 Home Beautiful, Belle, House & Garden Elle, Better Homes & Gardens, Girlfriend, Natural Health, Country Style, Gourmet Traveller, Women’s Weekly, Harper’s Bazaar, Hello!, Inside Out, Marie Claire, NW, OK!, Real Living, Smith Journal, Vogue, Home Design, Homes+, Women’s Day, Fete Press, Good Health, Grazia, Instyle, New Idea, Who, and GQ

-Simply log on and browse their archives of magazines.
+Simply create a digital library card, log on and browse their archives of magazines.
 You can also subscribe to get alerts when a new issue has been published.

 SOURCE 2 – ISSUU